DanilaOsipov/LeoEcsLite-Platformer/README.md

 - Using DI to provide Services not only to ECS Systems, but also to Commands and etc.
 - New gameplay mechanics (such as health system and enemies)
+- Multiplayer
+- Assembly definitions
+- Unit Testing
+- UI Mediators rework to reduce boilerplate

 ## Credits

 Project made with Unity 2021.3.3f1.
 Packages used:

 - LeoEcsLite (https://github.com/Leopotam/ecslite)
 - LeoECS Lite DI (https://github.com/Leopotam/ecslite-di)